 Ans:

-• By conducting smoke tests early in the testing phase, we catch major issues early, ensuring subsequent testing efforts are well-spent on stable builds.
+- Conducting smoke tests early in the testing phase helps catch major issues early, ensuring that subsequent testing efforts are focused on stable builds.

 23. Describe the concept of Usability Testing.